go-gts/gts/README.md

-# GTS: Genomics Tools and Subprograms
+# GTS: Genome Transformation Subprograms
 An application and library package for genome manipulation.

 ## Installing the GTS CLI tools